Universi Dominici gregis: Methods of election

 Previously, in addition to secret ballot two other methods were allowed for the conduct of the election.
 A committee of nine to fifteen unanimously chosen cardinals might have been delegated, to make the choice for all (election by compromise, per compromissum).
-Alternatively, formal ballots could be discarded: in election by acclamation (per acclamationem seu inspirationem) the electors simultaneously shouted out the name of their preferred candidate.
-Both of these methods have now been abolished: the rationale given was that either compromise or acclamation would not require each cardinal to express his preference.
-Also, these two methods tended to produce controversy, and in any case neither had been used for quite some time—the last compromise election was of Pope John XXII in 1316, and the last affirmation (acclamation) election was of Innocent XI in 1676.
-As a result, election by secret ballot is now the only valid method of electing a Pope.
+Alternatively, formal ballots could be discarded: in election by acclamation (per acclamationem seu inspirationem), the electors simultaneously shouted out the name of their preferred candidate.

+Both of these methods were abolished in 1996: the rationale given was that either compromise or acclamation would not require each cardinal to express his preference.
+Also, these two methods tended to produce controversy, and in any case neither had been used for centuries: the last compromise election was of Pope John XXII in 1316, and the last affirmation (acclamation) election was of Innocent XI in 1676.

+As a result, election by secret ballot is now the sole method of electing a Pope, noting this was the de facto situation since 1689.